abyss1141/abyss1141/README.md

 </p>

 <p>
-  I have done dozens of deployments, some of them would be in docker containers, some as a service.
+  I have done dozens of deployments on the cloud, VPS, or even locally offline.
+Some of them would be in docker containers, some as a service.
 Most of them are in either Linux or Microsoft.
-I don't have any experience in developing or deploying to any Apple products.
-But i would love to learn about them.
+I don't have any experience in developing or deploying any project on Apple products.
+But I would love to learn about them.
+Some of the projects that have an online deployment that requires continuous integration would be done on GitHub actions.
 </p>